Bernard Kroger: Advertising key to successful growth

-Kroger advertised extensively in local papers as early as 1895, which he felt led to his success.
+Kroger was one of the first grocers to advertise in newspapers and advertised extensively in local papers as early as 1895, which he felt led to his success.
 Kroger's innovative ads featured extensive lists of items for sale by categories and always included "money-saving prices" as well as descriptions of the articles being offered.
 By 1897, Kroger’s advertisements appeared regularly in Cincinnati’s numerous newspapers and often filled entire pages, a marketing effort unknown up to that point.

 Controlled cost and quality

 Seeking to control the cost and quality of the goods he sold, Kroger sought economies of scale through purchasing as well as manufacturing his own private label products.
 Kroger always paid suppliers cash for their products and gained price advantage by buying products in bulk.
 Kroger pioneered private label manufacturing, producing many items himself.
+Private-label products allowed Kroger to take market share from national food brands.
+At one point, private labels held more than 25 percent market share in terms of sales.

 By 1902, he had a factory producing his own brands of preserved foods, jellies and extracts.
 The new factory was designed with enough space to also accommodate moving the existing Kroger cracker production inside the new building located at Pendleton and Hunt streets in Cincinnati.
 Kroger was the first grocer with an internal quality control lab founded in 1921 and the first to introduce scientific consumer research.

-Price sensitivity related marketing
+Price sensitivity–related marketing

 Kroger was adept in using the public's sensitivity to price in marketing the goods offered in his stores.
 In 1902, coal prices rose dramatically, but Kroger did not raise prices, saying "We produce about 100,000 loaves (of bread) a week and consume between eight and ten tons of coal.
 Even with coal selling at double cost to us per loaf would be inconsiderable... but at present I see no reason for charging our customers more than they are now paying".

 Expanded market reach

-Kroger continuously expanded his market area, reaching into Kentucky with new locations in the 1890’s.
-In 1902, Kroger continued his acquisition program, buying 14 Dayton, Ohio grocery stores from the Cincinnati Grocery Co.
-Kroger stores appeared Missouri in 1912 and Indiana in 1924.
+Kroger continuously expanded his market area, reaching into Kentucky with new locations in the 1890s.
+In 1902, Kroger continued his acquisition program, buying 15 Dayton, Ohio, grocery stores from the Cincinnati Grocery Co.
+Kroger stores appeared in Missouri in 1912 and Indiana in 1924.
 Kroger expanded to a peak of 5,575 stores in 1929.

 Pioneered shorter retail grocery store hours

-In 1899 Kroger called for all other retail grocery stores to join his effort to limit retail grocery store hours by closing at 7:00 pm.
-Saying he recognized "the right of working people to have their evenings to themselves", he set the 7:00 pm closing time to accommodate those whose work ended at 6:00 pm so "they have a chance to get their groceries" in the remaining hour.
+In 1899 Kroger called for all other retail grocery stores to join his effort to limit retail grocery store hours by closing at 7:00 p.m.
+Saying he recognized "the right of working people to have their evenings to themselves", he set the 7:00 p.m. closing time to accommodate those whose work ended at 6:00 p.m. so that "they have a chance to get their groceries" in the remaining hour.